 1. Ethridge, TN

 Depending on what you consider “the South,” this may be the largest Amish community in the region.
 This is a very plain Swartzentruber Amish settlement.
-There are 10 Amish congregations at Ethridge, which could mean anywhere from 1,000 to 1,500 people.
+There are 13 Amish congregations at Ethridge, with around 2,000 Amish residents.

 The community has a modest tourist industry, which Amish participate in to some degree (selling products at tourist spots and being featured on an Amish business map distributed by a local tourist center).